 University?
 What should I put on my resume?

 For students who graduate after Caldwell has completed the process to move to university status, transcripts issued will use the designation Caldwell University.
-If you graduated prior to the change, a notation on newly authorized transcripts will note that the university was formerly known as Caldwell College.
+If you graduated prior to the change, a notation on newly authorized transcripts will note that the university was formerly known as Caldwell University.